Sienci-Labs/Resources/gsender/gs-setup-and-layout.md

 ![](/_images/_gsender/_setup/gs_se_configprofile.jpg){.aligncenter .size-medium}

-Please Note: If your Z-axis is working in the opposite direction than expected, confirm you have the correct profile.
-MK2 users must choose either LongMill MK2 12x30, LongMill MK2 30x30, or LongMill MK2 48x30.
-You can find instructions on how to flash firmware here: <a href="https://resources.sienci.com/view/lmk2-grbl-firmware/" target="_blank" rel="noopener">https://resources.sienci.com/view/lmk2-grbl-firmware/</a>

-If you're running into an issue where the size isn't correct when using Soft Limits for example, get the size from your manufacturer or their resources and you should find that the changes will be straightforward to make.
-Simply navigate from the Config tab -> Homing/Limits.
+If you're running into an issue where the size isn't correct when using Soft Limits for example, get the size from your manufacturer or their resources and update it in Config ➜ Homing/Limits ➜ X/Y/Z axis travel.
+Remember to hit the **Apply Settings** button afterwards.

 ![](/_images/_gsender/_setup/gs_se_configmaxtravel.jpg "In this example the Y-axis value has been adjusted."){.aligncenter .size-full}

-Here you can see the maximum travel values.
-Simply adjust your new measurements to the X-axis, Y-axis and Z-axis maximum travel fields.
-Then hit the **Apply Settings** button.

 ## Running Longer Jobs (optional)